-This blog was formerly named Gaskella, but rechristened Annabel’s House of Books in December 2012.
+Formerly named Gaskella, this blog was rechristened as Annabel’s House of Books in December 2012.

-My Latin Motto: Noli domo egredi, nisi librum habes - Never leave home without a book.
-(My attempts at schoolgirl Latin were honed to perfection with the help of Dr Ridd, a classics teacher at Abingdon School.)
+My Latin Motto: Noli domo egredi, nisi librum habes – Never leave home without a book.
+(My attempts at schoolgirl Latin were honed to perfection with the help of Dr Ridd, a classics teacher at Abingdon School, now retired.)

 Contact Me: email@example.com